Budibase/website/content/blog/data/workflow-management-database-design.md

 For instance, the data we store about our fleet management workflows will probably be quite a bit different from a HR process.
 To reflect this fact, we’re going to create a new table called *requestData*.

+This is a key part of any database design for approval workflows.

 Along with a unique ID, this will store a series of name/value pairs.
 That way, we’ll be able to store whatever data is relevant to each individual request and process.
 This gets a many-to-one relationship with our *requests* table:

 ![Workflow management database design](https://res.cloudinary.com/daog6scxm/image/upload/v1689941559/cms/workflow-management-database-design/4_aj4jte.webp "Workflow management database design")

 If we wanted to, we could add some extra data entities at this point.
-For instance - for storing files or comments relevant to different requests and processes.
+For instance - for storing files or comments relevant to different requests and processes in our workflow management system.

 But, you might just as easily store these externally, so we’ll keep things simple instead of worrying about those.